watchmanmonitoring/SupportAgreement/README.md

 Wish this would do something it didn't?
 [Create an issue!](https://github.com/watchmanmonitoring/SupportAgreement/issues)

 Need a hand editing it?
-[Check out this Fiverr](http://fiverr.com/csssimple/provide-you-with-a-computer-support-agreement-form)
+[For $5 you can have it done for you](j.mp/customize-agreement)

 System Requirements
 ==================